docsforadobe/javascript-tools-guide/4 - User-Interface Tools/index.rst

 Windows generate events when the user moves or resizes the window.
 To handle these events, define callback functions for onMove, onMoving, onResize, and onResizing.
 To respond to the user opening or closing the window, define callback functions for onShow and onClose.

-CHAPTER 4: User-Interface Tools

-Defining behavior with event callbacks and listeners

-81

 Button, RadioButton, and Checkbox controls generate events when the user clicks within the control bounds.
 To handle the event, define a callback function for onClick.